Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

-We have studied the $q=6$ clock model using classical simulated annealing.
-As shown in Fig.~\ref{fig:m2zq}, the squared order parameter is indeed fully described by conventional KZS with $3$D XY exponents, with no sign of any second scale controlled by $\nu'_6 \approx 1.52 > \nu \approx 0.67$ \cite{Shao2020prl}.
-As discussed in detail in Appendix~\ref{app:clock}., the second scale does appear in a quantity directly probing the $Z_q$ symmetry, which can be analyzed with a KZS-inspired generalization of the equilibrium two-length scaling formalism developed in Ref.~\cite{Shao2020prl}.
+We study the $q=6$ clock model using classical simulated annealing.
+As shown in Fig.~\ref{fig:m2zq}, the squared order parameter is indeed fully described by the KZS of Eq.~(\ref{m1}) with $3$D XY exponents, with no sign of any second scale controlled by $\nu'_6=1.52 > \nu=0.6717(1)$ \cite{Shao2020prl,Campostrini2001prb,Campostrini2006prb,Chester2020jhep}.
+As discussed in detail in Appendix~\ref{app:clock}, the scale governed by $\nu'_6$ does appear in a quantity directly probing the Z$_q$ symmetry, which can be analyzed with a KZS-inspired generalization of the equilibrium two-length scaling formalism developed in Ref.~\cite{Shao2020prl}.

-~\\ {\bf Conclusions.}---Our numerical simulations have uncovered additional richness of the DQC phenomenon that was not anticipated in previous works.
-The dynamic scaling ansatz that we call DAKZS can be summarized by replacing $r=z+1/\nu$ on the second line of Eq.~(\ref{m2}) by $r'=z+1/\nu'$ when $P$ is the order parameter that is not long-ranged in the phase from which the annealing is started, becoming long-ranged on the other side of the transition.
+~\\ {\bf DISCUSSION}\\ Our numerical simulations have uncovered additional richness of the DQC phenomenon that was not anticipated in previous works.
+The dynamic scaling ansatz that we call DAKZS can be summarized by replacing $r=z+1/\nu$ on the second line of Eq.~(\ref{m2}) by $r_\Gamma=z+1/\nu_\Gamma$ when $P$ is the order parameter that is not long-ranged in the phase from which the annealing is started, becoming long-ranged on the other side of the transition.
 Calling said (dis)order parameter $P_{\rm dis}$, its scaling form including also the behavior slightly inside the phases can be written as a specific case of the general form Eq.~(\ref{eq:operator}) combined with analogue of the second of the asymptotic forms in Eq.~(\ref{m2});

-Equilibrium critical scaling $P_{\rm dis}^2\propto L^{-2\beta/\nu}$ can be recovered from this form when $g=0$ and $v\rightarrow 0$ (by the scaling function $\tilde f_{\rm P}$ developing a power-law form).
-However, recovery of the correct equilibrium scaling $|g|^{2\beta}$ when $P_{\rm dis}$ becomes long-ranged requires another argument $gL^{1/\nu}$ of $f_{P}$ to become important in the asymptotic low-$v$ limit, which we have not considered here (but similar asymptotics are discussed in the context of the clock model in Appendix~\ref{app:clock}.).
-The good scaling collapses in Figs.~\ref{fig:vbs}(f) and \ref{fig:afmr}(f) indicate that Eq.~(\ref{pdis}) works well on both sides of the transition before the equilibrium behavior sets in.

-The comparison with the classical clock model in Fig.~\ref{fig:m2zq} demonstrates explicitly that a second time scale is not always manifested in the order parameter.
-The complex topological defects expose the second dynamic scale in the case of DQC, which can be most easily understood from the perspective of the $S=1/2$ cores of the VBS vortices \cite{Levin2004prb}.
-It is the build-up of correlations among these $S=1/2$ objects that require the longer time scale, and, invoking our annealing results and the proposed duality between the two ground-state phases \cite{Senthil2006prb,Wang2017prx}, we posit that equilibration of hedgehogs in the AFM phase is also governed by the same longer time scale.